-Illinois EPA will notify the CWS that an elevated result is likely, and Illinois EPA will collect confirmation samples.
-The CWS should prepare to inform consumers of these sample results through direct mailing, distribution of notices directly to customers, posting on the CWS website or other means.
-During confirmation sampling, the Illinois EPA will provide information to the CWS on treatment and source water options to assist the CWS as they address the presence of PFAS in finished water.
-If PFAS are identified in finished water, the Illinois EPA will require more frequent monitoring for PFAS analytes and may also include other system specific efforts to eliminate or reduce the presence of PFAS in finished drinking water.
+Illinois EPA notified the CWS of any elevated results, and Illinois EPA collected confirmation samples.
+The CWS then informed consumers of these sample results through direct mailing, distribution of notices directly to customers, posting on the CWS website or other means.
+During confirmation sampling, the Illinois EPA provided information to the CWS on treatment and source water options to assist the CWS as they address the presence of PFAS in finished water.
+If PFAS were identified in finished water, the Illinois EPA is requiring more frequent monitoring for PFAS analytes and may also include other system specific efforts to eliminate or reduce the presence of PFAS in finished drinking water.

 The owners/operators of CWS can obtain technical information on the removal of PFOA, PFOS, and other PFAS on the